mit-cml/appinventor-sources/docs/components/maps/featurecollection.md

 ### GotFeatures

-<div block-type = "component_event" component-selector = "FeatureCollection" event-selector = "GotFeatures" event-params = "url-features" id = "featurecollection-gotfeatures"></div>
+<div block-type = "component_event" component-selector = "FeatureCollection" event-selector = "GotFeatures" id = "featurecollection-gotfeatures"></div>

 A GeoJSON document was successfully read from url.
 The features specified in the document are provided as a list in features.